Viewing Tape Properties

-- Navigate to the list of tapes either under the Media Pools or under the Libraries > LibraryName node > Media > Online/Offline.
+- Navigate to the list of tapes either under Media Pools or under Libraries > LibraryName node > Media > Online/Offline.

 - Select the tape you want to rename and click Properties on the ribbon.
-Alternatively, you can right-click the tape and choose Properties.
+Alternatively, you can right-click the tape and select Properties.

 - Change tape name and description as required.